Banff–Windermere Highway: Route description

 The Banff–Windermere Highway begins at British Columbia Highway 95 in village of Radium Hot Springs at the north end of the 134 km Highway 93/95 concurrency, approximately 15 km north of Windermere Lake where the highway gains its name.
 The highway passes through the village, passing numerous tourist services, overlooking Sinclair Creek.
-Approximately 1.3 km northeast of Highway 95, it enters Kootenay National Park, passing through the park gates.
+1.3 km northeast of Highway 95, it enters Kootenay National Park, passing through the park gates.
 It continues through Sinclair Canyon and the Radium Hot Springs pools before passing through a short tunnel.
 East of the tunnel, the speed limit increases to 90 km/h and begins its climb to Sinclair Pass, reaching an elevation of 1486 m.
 East of the summit, the highway reaches a viewpoint of the Kootenay River valley, where it turns north and descends into the valley.
 The highway follows the Kootenay River to and area known as Kootenay Crossing, where the highway crosses the river and follows the Vermilion River.
 The highway follows the valley northeast and climbs up to Vermilion Pass at the Continental Divide, reaching an elevation of 1680 m.
 At the summit, the highway leaves both British Columbia and Kootenay National Park, entering Alberta and Banff National Park.
-The highway descends into the Bow River valley, with a full view of Castle Mountain, and intersects the Trans-Canada Highway (Alberta Highway 1) at Castle Junction, approximately 31 km west of Banff.
-From there, Highway 93 follows Highway 1 to Lake Louise, while the roadway (still referred to as part of the Banff-Windermere Highway) continues another 1.1 km to the Bow Valley Parkway (Alberta Highway 1A) on the north side of the Bow River.
+The highway descends into the Bow River valley, with a full view of Castle Mountain, and intersects the Trans-Canada Highway (Alberta Highway 1) near Castle Junction, approximately 31 km west of Banff.
+From there, Highway 93 follows Highway 1 to Lake Louise, while the roadway (still referred to as part of the Banff–Windermere Highway) continues another 1 km to the Bow Valley Parkway (Alberta Highway 1A) on the north side of the Bow River.